pelayoarbues/quartz/content/notes/You need a growth mind to get honest feedback.md

 ---
-title:  "202303131103 - You need a growth mind to get honest feedback"
+title:  "You need a growth mind to get honest feedback"
 date: 2023-03-13
 tags:
 - permanent-note